ejektaflex/Percale/README.md

 ### Writing Minecraft classes to config files

-One limitation of using KotlinX Serialization within Minecraft is that there's no way of writing Minecraft classes (like ItemStack, BlockPos, Vec3, etc) easily to JSON, which means that you can't use these classes directly in datapacks or config files.
+One limitation of using KotlinX Serialization within Minecraft is that there's no way of writing Minecraft classes (like ItemStack, BlockPos, Vec3, etc) easily to JSON, which means that you can't use these classes directly in datapacks or config files without writing your own custom KSerializer for each and every class.
 However, it's possible using the (experimental) Codec to Serializer feature, as long as a codec exists for that class.

 ```kotlin
 val pos = BlockPos(33, 32, 31)